 The Intra-Group funding arrangement is eliminated on consolidation of the Group Accounts, a treatment adopted for any transactions between the PCC and Chief Constable.
-The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2018/19 amounts to £222.8m (£223.7m in 2017/18).
-This has been re-presented in the CIES and is now included within the Net Cost of Policing Services, in line with current best practice for the preparation of Police Accounts.
+The guarantee from the PCC in respect of the resources consumed by the Chief Constable in 2019/20 amounts to £243.6m (£222.8m in 2018/19).
+This is included within the Net Cost of Policing Services in the CIES, in line with current best practice for the preparation of Police Accounts.

-The PCC's Balance Sheet includes an Intra-Group Debtor of £12.577m (£12.666m in 2017/18) being the net balance of funding not settled between the PCC and Chief Constable as at the

-31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.
+The PCC's Balance Sheet includes an Intra-Group Debtor of £0.8m (£12.6m in 2018/19) being the net balance of funding not settled between the PCC and Chief Constable as at the 31 March; this relates mainly to the balance of Debtors and Creditors shown in each of the single-entity accounts as at this date.